Planning-Inspectorate/infrastructure-environments/app/stacks/applications-service/README.md

-# Appeals service
+# Applications service

-This component contains the infrastructure required for the appeals service.
-This includes App services, CosmosDB, and the required networking resources.
+This component contains the infrastructure required for the applications service.
+This includes a frontend and a backend for the National Infrastructure application.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements